Yahnych/lycheejs/guides/engine/lycheejs-crux.md

 to be able to load binary `Buffer` instances and execute code.

-All Asset Definitions resolve the `url` property based on the `lychee.Environment.prototype.resolve()` method and on the following two global (user-configurable) constants.

-- `lychee.ROOT.lychee` represents the global sandboxed root.
-If the URL starts with `/`, the url is always prefixed with `lychee.ROOT.lychee`.
-- `lychee.ROOT.project` represents the project root.
-If the URL starts with `./`, the url is always prefixed with `lychee.ROOT.project`.

 These Asset Definitions are available for usage with the lychee.js Engine stack across all platforms.
+The `buffer` property of each Asset instance can be different from others, but in general is serializable to at least a `base64` encoded string.

 - [Config](/libraries/crux/source/platform/html/Config.js) is a `JSON` abstraction that can also be used for `REST` APIs.
 - [Font](/libraries/crux/source/platform/html/Font.js) is a Blitmap-Font implementation that integrates with [lychee.js Studio](../software/lycheejs-studio.md).